Sufentanil use while Breastfeeding

 Because of sufentanil's long half-life during continued intravenous infusion or repeated intravenous administration, sufentanil levels in milk would be expected to increase if used for an extended period postpartum.
-Because there is no published experience with repeated doses of intravenous sufentanil during established lactation, other agents may be preferred, especially while nursing a newborn or preterm infant.
+Once the mother's milk comes in, it is best to provide pain control with a nonnarcotic analgesic and limit maternal intake of sufentanil to a few days.
+Because there is no published experience with repeated doses of intravenous or sublingual sufentanil during established lactation, other agents may be preferred, especially while nursing a newborn or preterm infant.
 If the baby shows signs of increased sleepiness (more than usual), difficulty breastfeeding, breathing difficulties, or limpness, a physician should be contacted immediately.

 Sufentanil is metabolized to a minimally active and inactive metabolites.
 The oral bioavailability of sufentanil is unknown.
-Therapeutic plasma levels from intravenous sufentanil during surgery in adults are 0.25 to 8 mcg/L. The usual intravenous dosage of sufentanil for anaesthesia in an infant during surgery is 10 to 15 mcg/kg.
+Therapeutic plasma levels from intravenous sufentanil during surgery in adults are 0.25 to 8 mcg/L. The usual intravenous dosage of sufentanil for anesthesia in an infant during surgery is 10 to 15 mcg/kg.
 Lower dosages 0.25 to 1 mcg/kg are used for analgesia.
 Sufentanil is also commonly administered epidurally.
 Plasma levels are markedly lower when the epidural route is used.

 Maternal Levels.
 Nine women who had undergone cesarean section received sufentanil 50 mcg epidurally immediately after delivery.
 Sufentanil was undetectable (<0.1 mcg/L) in colostrum at about 1 hour after the dose.

-Twenty-nine women undergoing cesarean section received 20 mcg of epidural sufentanil prior to surgery and were then randomized to receive either an epidural anaesthetic combined with sufentanil 3.75 mcg per hour plus 1.25 mcg every 20 minutes as needed via a patient-controlled epidural analgesia (PCEA) device, or an epidural anaesthetic alone via PCEA with no sufentanil.
+Twenty-nine women undergoing cesarean section received 20 mcg of epidural sufentanil prior to surgery and were then randomized to receive either an epidural anesthetic combined with sufentanil 3.75 mcg per hour plus 1.25 mcg every 20 minutes as needed via a patient-controlled epidural analgesia (PCEA) device, or an epidural anesthetic alone via PCEA with no sufentanil.
 Breastmilk was sampled on postpartum days 1, 2 and 3.
 Sufentanil was detected in breastmilk in all groups.
 Levels were highest in the group receiving postpartum sufentanil via PCEA; however, cumulative sufentanil dosages were not reported.
 Milk levels were apparently low in the other 2 groups.
 Reporting errors in this study do not allow for estimation of infant sufentanil dose from milk.